AlternativeFFFF/Alt-F4/submissions/factorio_draftsman/main.md

 ![Depiction of my ROM](./img/ROM_design.png "Everything starts somewhere.")

-The problem is that this is *very* tedious to populate by hand, as you have to split, bitwise AND, bitwise right-shift, and populate the two values that must have the same signal in two entirely different places, for *every* signal, on potentially *kilobytes* of data.
-A single misplaced signal could make the sector unreadable.
+The ROM is very dense and can store 4 *KiB* of data per row, but it functions on a system where each value is split into and stored as two 16-bit numbers, which are then recombined on output.
+ROMs are usually tedious to create, manually encoding what data you want by hand, one signal at a time, but this one also had the added complexity of the split data.
+I now had to split, bitwise AND, bitwise right-shift, and populate not one signal, but two, in two different specific locations, making sure that they both had the correct value and signal type.
+Needless to say, it was going to be painful to set tens of values, let alone hundreds, or the *thoudsands* the machine was capable of storing.

 The solution?
 Get a computer to do it for me.
+They can stomach this task far better than I ever could, and can do it way faster as well.
 Factorio's blueprint string import function can take any correctly formatted string; all I had to do was create this text string to my specification with the data I wanted and I could just paste it where I needed it.

 This concept is not new, at all.
 Even a cursory search will turn up numerous examples of this used in practice: [`factorio-blueprint` NPM module by demipixel](https://github.com/demipixel/factorio-blueprint), [justarandomgeek's compiler for his massive combinator computer](https://github.com/justarandomgeek/factorio-computer), [a generic combinator instruction language by Jobarion](https://github.com/Jobarion/factoriogen/), [image-to-blueprint converters](https://github.com/EFLFE/Artorio)...
 The list is extensive.